 Why are Sustainable Materials and Technology graduates important?

-Our faculty and alumni are on the cutting-edge of developing biodegradable plastics made from the biomass of trees, plants and grasses, which offer more sustainable packaging options for everyday items.
+Our faculty and alumni are on the cutting-edge of developing materials, composites and fibers from renewable sources such as trees, plants and grasses to create more sustainable packaging options for everyday items.

-Our graduates help the wood products industry make wise materials choices, such as responsibly sourced wood that is renewable and provides benefits like carbon storage, oxygen generation and forest habitat.
+Our graduates help the wood products industry make wise materials choices, such as renewable, responsibly sourced wood that provides benefits like carbon storage, provision of clean water, and forest habitat.

 Our alumni develop and apply the scanning and automation technology used in the forest products industry, the same technology used by the military, automobile and aerospace industries, to allow a wider range of plant-based materials to be used for product development.